binokula/binokula.github.io/mkdocs/docs/developer-guide.md

 * email
 * tenant
+* existingusersonly - optional detault set to "false".
+When "true" a valid token is only generated for existing users.
+Can be used to stop users from being auto-created.
 * code
     * This is a function key provided to the customer to access this endpoint
 Response: